Skip to content

 No. The original SwatchSeries domain stopped functioning in late 2024.

-Sites that copy the name still appear in search results, but when we tried three of them in January 2026 on Chrome and Safari, none played any actual video.
+Sites that copy the name still appear in search results, but they don’t play any actual video.
 Most redirect to ad pages or push fake browser notifications.
 The clones aren’t restored versions of the original; they’re squatter sites trading on the name.
 If you see a domain like “swatchseries.is” or “swatchseries.online” promising the same content, treat it as a phishing surface and close the tab.

 Are Tubi and Pluto TV really legal?